-To initiate benefit payments, an eligible student must request that certification of enrollment be sent to the Department of Veterans Affairs.
+To initiate benefit payments, an eligible student must complete the college enrollment process and request that certification of enrollment be sent to the Department of Veterans Affairs.
 For more information, visit the Veterans Resource & Opportunity Center (VROC) website (collegeofsanmateo.edu/veterans) (Building 16, Room 150, 574-6675).